duocircle/remoteauth-php-sdk/README.md

 * **clientId** - The Client ID of your OAuth Client.
 This can be obtained from within the RemoteAuth UI.
 * **clientSecret** - The Client Secret of your OAuth Client.
 This can be obtained from within the RemoteAuth UI.
 * **scope** - The scopes you'd like to request when an access token is refreshed.

+`$cache` parameter:

+The second argument to the `Client` constructor is an optional argument that must be an instance of `Psr\SimpleCache\CacheInterface`.

 ## Methods